flashbots/andromeda-sirrah-contracts/README.md

  - `Suave.localRandom`	uses [./ffi/local_random.sh](ffi/local_random.sh) to sample 32 bytes from `/dev/urandom`.
  - `Suave.attestSgx` provide remote attestations, here mocked just using an insecure hmac.
 Note that `Suave.verifySgx` could be pure Solidity and does not need to be a precompile
  - `Suave.volatile{Get/Set}` provide ephemeral storage, local to *this kettle process*.
 If the kettle restarts, this resets too.
-Persistence using sealed files will be dealt with in a separate issue
+Persistence using sealed files will be dealt with in a separate issue.
+To mock volatile storage in Forge, we simply use environment variables (through `vm.setEnv`, `vm.envOr`).
+In a test environment, we can invoke `switchHost` to separate these.

 ### Key manager example based on Secret Network